 Overall, I was satisfied with my experience and the food, since the service was really good.
 The food was super speedy and was bought to my table very quickly.
 I will probably say within 10 mins that everything on my table has arrived.
 If I were to come next time it would most likely be for dinner as that dinner menu looks pretty scrumptious, too.

-Enjoy some of the food and interior shots I managed to capture on my visit.
+Enjoy some of the food and interior shots I managed to capture during my visit.
 The interiors, including inside and at the back of the restaurant where I was quite stunned, loved how they had that setup.

 Chicken Tikka Naan (£7.90)